squid-cache/squid-cache.github.io/docs/SquidLogo.md

 ---
 ---
+# Squid logo

-As of 2008, the Squid project has settled for a new logo.
+In 2008 the Squid project has settled for a new logo.
 Here you can find a sample of other applicants.

 Thanks to all who contributed!